Do you dream of owning your own online store?

 Do you have grand visions of working from your laptop...

-...while your eCommerce website rakes in sales on auto-pilot?
+...while your eCommerce business rakes in sales on auto-pilot?

-Whether this is your first time setting up a small business or you’ve been in the game a long time, this guide will teach you how to start an online store in 7 simple steps.
+Whether this is your first time setting up a small business or you’ve been in the game for a while, this guide will teach you how to start an online store in 7 simple steps with free software.

 Our goal is to have your storefront up and running, including products, today.
-You might even make your first internet dollar!
+You might even make your first sale!